AdobeDocs/certification.en/help/certifications/aw/aw-core-p-developer-23-12.md

 >[!NOTE]
 >
 >This is the newest Adobe [!DNL Workfront] Core Developer Professional exam (ADO-E908).
 If you have already started studying or have scheduled the [older version (ADO-E905)](aw-core-p-developer.md), you must complete it by February 26, 2024.
+If you need to reschedule, you must take the new exam.

 ## Exam description {#exam-description}